bleedmaster/.../technical-notes/TN-001-Innovative-Construction-of-Mirrored-Bleed-and-Creep-for-PDF-Production.md

 This Technical Note documents the existence of the achieved result.

-The underlying mathematical principles and implementation remain intentionally undisclosed.
-Only the achieved capabilities and validated results are presented in this publication.
+The underlying mathematical concepts, implementation methods, algorithms and source code remain intentionally undisclosed.

+Only the demonstrated capabilities and validated behaviour are presented in this publication.

 ---